CEO and Founder

-Born and raised in Fort Providence, Northwest Territories, a small Indigenous community of 800 people, Jeff Philipp understands very well the social, economic and infrastructure challenges faced by Canada’s rural and remote populations.
+Jeff Philipp is a dynamic leader and innovator.
+Born and raised in Fort Providence, a small Indigenous community in the Northwest Territories, Jeff understands very well the social, economic and infrastructure challenges faced by Canada’s rural and remote populations.
 Driven by a personal mission to “learn, build and share”, he has developed a deep passion for seeking and delivering innovative and sustainable solutions to address these challenges.

 In addition to his hands-on technical skills, Rob is a seasoned manager of people and projects.
 He has successfully been responsible for business planning and growth, financial management, implementation of sales strategies, and the development of customer relations.
 He has a proven track record of multi-discipline project management including collaboration with electrical, civil and mechanical engineering teams.

-Rob has worked across the North and Western Canada, and now brings his wealth of knowledge to SSi Energy as its leading director.
+He has worked across the North and western Canada, and now brings his wealth of knowledge to SSi Energy as its leading firstname.lastname@example.org

 A longtime resident of Fort Providence, NWT, Lois Philipp has dedicated her life to improving the well-being of youth in the Deh Cho First Nations region.
 As Principal of the Deh Gáh Elementary & Secondary School, she worked tirelessly to adapt the school’s programming and scheduling, resulting in higher attendance rates and a significant increase in the number of students attending post-secondary educational institutions.